amir-samiee/chemical_equation_balancer/README.md

 <br/>

 # Issues
-If there is any problems with the script or you need any help for runung, working with, etc. please let me know in issues section.
+If there is any problems with the script or you need any help for runung, working with, etc. please let me know in "Issues" section.